 St. Lucia is a volcanic island with stunning scenery above the water.
 The majestic twin Pitons, our world famous landmark, rise to over 2619ft/805M, dominating the island and the Soufriere diving/snorkeling sites.
 This stunning scenery is duplicated underwater with white sand, volcanic pinnacles, sheer walls, shipwrecks and coral reefs with a multitude of marine life.
-We regularly visit over 25 diving/snorkeling sites suitable for all levels from absolute beginner to avid dive nut.
+We regularly visit over 20 diving/snorkeling sites suitable for all levels from absolute beginner to avid dive nut.
 Depth ranges vary from 12ft/3.6M to around 140ft/43M.
 For those who prefer to snorkel, there are many beautiful shallow reefs with an abundance of fish and aquatic life easily visible from the surface.
 Unlike many popular dive destinations, St. Lucia is very concerned with conservation and the Soufriere Marine Management Agency protects the reefs which means that they are still very beautiful for snorkelers and divers to visit.
-Saint Lucia has some of the best diving and snorkeling sites anywhere in the Caribbean and they are never crowded with divers.
+Saint Lucia has some of the best diving and snorkeling sites anywhere in the Caribbean and they are never crowded.
 Come and take a look, we promise that you won’t be disappointed.

 This is a popular stopping place for birds and you will soon see why it gets its name!
 Underwater you will see sloping walls and huge boulders covered with coral.
 The maximum depth is around 60ft/18m.
 Apart from the usual tropical fish, Eagle Rays and Stingrays are often seen here.